The House resumed from February 26, consideration of the motion that Bill , be read the second time and referred to a committee.

 There is also a minimum, and I would say somewhat arbitrary, period of 90 days for the assessment of the request.
 It looks like a backdoor cooling-off period.
 It would make far more sense for us to have no time limit and the assessment to be done in the ordinary course, or at least a much shorter time period, because we are talking about people who are suffering incredibly and are competent to make the decision for themselves.

 Does it cure the case for Audrey Parker?
-I think largely it does, but I worry if the main procedure must be scheduled already, what does that mean?
+I think largely it does, but I worry that if the main procedure must be scheduled already, what does that mean?
 If Audrey Parker was in a situation to say, “I am not exactly sure what the time period will be.
 I know it is not now but I know it will be soon”, is she to have scheduled a particular date, which would make her eligible for the advance request, or are we going to put people in a situation where they are scheduling something earlier than they otherwise would?

 Mental health is a real challenge because we are building an additional criterion into this legislation that says: